openssl/technical-policies/policies/design-process.md

 A design document is required for any proposed enhancement which adds significant new APIs or non-trivially evolves or modifies existing APIs.
+A design document is also required for all feature branches.

 For any other kind of proposed enhancement, a design document should be created if it incorporates design decisions or aspects significant enough to warrant